DiTEC-project/pyaerial/docs/source/api_reference.md

 )
 ```

-Generates frequent itemsets from a trained AutoEncoder using the same Aerial+ mechanism.
+Generates frequent itemsets from a trained AutoEncoder using the same Aerial+ mechanism, with support values calculated automatically.

 **Parameters**: